Hyperparameter Optimization as a Service on INFN Cloud: Introduction

-Tuning the performance of ML models may benefit from the optimization of the \emph{hyperparameters}, defined as all those parameters that are not learned during the model training procedure but encode some arbitrariness in the architecture of the model itself or in the procedure to train it~\cite{Bergstra:2011}.
-In practice, hyperparameter optimization (HPO) studies require training the model multiple times to explore the hyperparameter space.
-Since training ML models is computationally expensive, HPO campaigns should focus as much as possible on those regions of the hyperparameter space where the model performs better to reduce the time needed for finding the best configuration.
-On the other hand, the loss is often a noisy function of the hyperparameters as multiple training procedures may result in different performance because of the intrinsic randomness of the stochastic gradient-descent techniques.
+Tuning the performance of ML models may benefit from \emph{hyperparameter} optimization~(HPO).
+Hyperparameters are defined as all those parameters that are not learned during the model training procedure, but rather encode some arbitrariness in the architecture of the model itself or in the procedure to train it~\cite{Bergstra:2011}.
+In practice, HPO studies require training the model multiple times to explore the hyperparameter space.
+Since training ML models is computationally expensive, HPO campaigns should focus as much as possible on those regions of the hyperparameter space where the model performs better.
+This allows to reduce the time needed for finding the best configuration of the model under investigation.
+Typically, multiple training procedures may result in different model performance because of the intrinsic randomness of the stochastic gradient-descent techniques.
+Namely, the loss is often a noisy function of the hyperparameters.

 Exploring the hyperparameter space requires many independent trainings, or \emph{trials}, that can run in parallel on different computing resources.
-In general, accessing more resources enables the exploration of larger hyperparameter spaces, possibly resulting in better models.
-Opportunistic access to compute resources may provide valuable contribution to HPO campagins.
-Unfortunately, coordinating studies on resources from different providers, restrictions and regulations challenges the adoption of existing HPO services.
+In general, the greater the number of resources tackling trainings, the larger the hyperparameter space is explored.
+This makes it possible to obtain better models.
+Opportunistic access to computing resources may provide valuable contribution to HPO campaigns.
+Unfortunately, coordinating studies on resources from different providers, restrictions, and regulations challenges the adoption of existing HPO services.